University of Arkansas at Pine Bluff

 The University of Arkansas at Pine Bluff (UAPB) is a public historically black university in Pine Bluff, Arkansas.
-Founded in 1873, it is the second oldest public college or university in the state of Arkansas.
+Founded in 1873, it is the second oldest public college or university in Arkansas.
+It was one of about 180 "normal schools" established by state governments in the 19th century to train teachers for the rapidly growing public common schools.
 UAPB is part of the University of Arkansas System and Thurgood Marshall College Fund.

 History

 The University of Arkansas at Pine Bluff was authorized in 1873 by the Reconstruction-era legislature as the Branch Normal College and opened in 1875 with Joseph Carter Corbin principal.
 A historically black college, it was nominally part of the "normal" (education) department of Arkansas Industrial University, later the University of Arkansas.
 It was operated separately as part of a compromise to get a college for black students, as the state maintained racial segregation well into the 20th century.
 (Although the University of Arkansas at Fayetteville was integrated when it opened in 1872, it soon became segregated after the end of Reconstruction and didn't start desegregation until 1948.)
 It later was designated as a land-grant college under the 1890 federal amendments to Morrill Land-Grant Acts.
 As Congress had originally established the land grant colleges to provide education to all qualified students in a state, in 1890 it required states maintaining segregated systems to establish a separate land-grant university for blacks as well as whites.

 In 1927, the school severed its ties with the University of Arkansas and became Arkansas Agricultural, Mechanical & Normal College (Arkansas AM&N).
 It moved to its current campus location in 1929.

 In the mid-1950s AM&N administrators asked students not to support civil rights causes perceived as radical by Arkansas politicians as they feared getting their funding cut by the state.
 John B. Pickhart, an alumnus of the University of Arkansas, Fayetteville, wrote that therefore AM&N being in Pine Bluff "might actually have slowed development of an integration movement" for that community.

 In 1972, Arkansas AM&N re-joined what is now the University of Arkansas System.
 As a full-fledged campus with graduate study departments, it gained its current name and university status in the process.

 Since 1988, the university has gained recognition as a leading research institution in aquaculture studies, offering the state's only comprehensive program in this field.
 It supports a growing regional industry throughout the Mid-South (according to the school, aquaculture is a $167 million industry in Arkansas alone and worth approximately $1.2 billion in the Mississippi Delta region).
 In 2012, the program was enhanced by the addition of an Aquaculture/Fisheries PhD program.

 The University of Arkansas at Pine Bluff is the oldest and largest HBCU in Arkansas.